 The fund may from time to time invest a significant portion of its assets in the stocks of companies in various economic sectors, such as financials.
-The fund may also invest, to a lesser extent, in other securities, such as securities convertible into stocks, initial public offerings ("IPOs") and stocks of companies with smaller total market capitalizations.
+The fund may also invest, to a lesser extent, in other securities, such as securities convertible into stocks, initial public offerings ("IPOs") and stocks of companies with smaller total market capitalizations (i.e., capitalizations below the lower end of the market capitalization range of the companies in the Russell 1000[®] Value Index at the time of purchase).
 The fund may invest up to 20% of its total assets in non-US securities, which may trade either within or outside the US.
+Non-US securities that trade within the US may include American Depositary Receipts and stocks of non-US issuers listed on US exchanges.